hashicorp/nomad-openapi/README.md

 	openapitools/openapi-generator-cli:v5.2.0 generate -i /local/v1/openapi.yaml -g ruby -o /output/
 ```

-Generating in a client in a different language should be as straightforward as
+Generating a client in a different language should be as straightforward as
 changing the `-g` argument in the command above to your language of choice.
 Check
 the [OpenAPI Generators](https://openapi-generator.tech/docs/generators) page
 for a full list of supported languages.